 - Contact your local extension office (linked below) to help determine the best time to plant.
 Many extension offices have planting calendars linked on their website.
 Temperatures and climate can vary widely within a state; look for the county extension office closest to you if possible.

-- Local nurseries can be an excellent resource for planting dates and information.
+- Local nurseries can be an excellent resource for when to plant your garden and other information.

 - If you can’t find a planting guide for your area, there are still ways to determine the best time to plant.
 Use your first and last frost dates to make your planting calendar.
 This knowledge is a good starting point.
 Many crops give you an average planting date, such as “2 weeks before/after your last frost date”.